 What Defines A Red Merle Coat?

 The red border collie coat is incredibly unique and was considered rare until about the last decade.
-The red merle dog’s coat is characterized by a unique swirling, splotching, or patching of red fur of various intensity from full pigmentation to white, with white markings on the chest, feet, neck, and tail.
+The red merle dog’s coat is characterized by a unique swirling, splotching, or patching of red fur of various intensities from full pigmentation to white, with white markings on the chest, feet, neck, and tail.
 “Merle” is simply another word for “pattern.”
 Sometimes breeders will use the word “dappled” instead of merle.

 The striking coat of the red merle border collie is the result of a genetic pairing of a dominant merle gene from one parent and a recessive gene from the other.
 It’s this merle gene that “dilutes” pigmentation to produce the dappled effect.
 While we may think that the merle esthetic is limited to the fur, it also influences the coloring of the eyes and the nose.
 A red merle border collie’s eyes can be blue or any array of blue.
-Their nose is pink or patterned with the red pigmentation, which, delightfully enough, is called a butterfly nose.
+Their nose is pink or patterned with red pigmentation, which, delightfully enough, is called a butterfly nose.

 Because the biggest concern for any breeder of red merle border collies is health, physique, and temperament, breeding must be done with skill as merle-to-merle breeding can produce double merle (or MM) pups.
 When this happens, the offspring are prone to significant health problems such as partial or full deafness or blindness and skeletal defects.
 They can also experience a higher sensitivity to UV rays and experience a higher rate of skin cancer.
-Purchasing a red merle border collie?
+Purchasing a Red Merle border collie?
 Be sure to research your breeder carefully and ask for genetic documentation.

 A Tale Of Temperament & Personality

-Here are a few of the widely recognized and adored traits of the border collie:
+Few of the widely recognized and adored traits of the border collie:

 First and foremost, border collies are herders.
 Bread for over 2,000 years for their incredible performance as herders of sheep, they are a tenacious breed, capable of working long hours with great enthusiasm, powerful focus, and extraordinary instinct.